arturdryomov/pages/content/posts/2018-07-29-pull-request.md

 Is there a difference though?
 Let’s take a look at the example.

-There is a file named `colors.xml` with a color resource named `white`.
+There is a color resource named `white`.

 ```xml
 <colors>